sabre-io/sabre.io/source/_posts/2014-12-02-per-user-directories-tutorial.html.md

 > How do I create private directories on a WebDAV server.

-Doing this is not extremely obvious, and there's a few issues that people quickly run into when attempting this.
+Doing this is not extremely obvious, and there are a few issues that people quickly run into when attempting this.

 We've added a new [tutorial][1] to our website specifically to explain this,